Sunday 25 June 2023

 How to simplify INAV model setup and start flying sooner.

-Doesn't have to be perfect and it's OK if the plane is a little too agile with these full throws, as long as it is flyable.
+The initial setup doesn't have to be perfect and it's OK if the plane is a little too agile with these full throws, as long as it is flyable.

 Essential INAV Modes

 ACRO is the default INAV mode and is active if no other mode is selected.
 In ACRO the plane is stabilised against any un-commanded rotations, like a side gust of wind.
-The model will tend to hold its attitude but respond normally to your stick inputs.
+The model will tend to hold its orientation but respond normally to your stick inputs.
 ACRO is arguably the best general flying mode.

 Flying in ANGLE mode may feel odd to experienced pilots because you have to hold the sticks at the angle you want to fly at and it will self level when you centre the sticks.

-The above modes are all you need for a basic setup
+The above modes are all you need for a basic setup.

 Non-essential INAV modes to add once you have a working model